Fewknowme/eCom/README.md

 An React-Redux based E-Commerce Site!
-Special thanks to SimpleTut for amazing tutorial.
+Special thanks to SimpleTut for amazing tutorials.

-This one is a bit modified according to my needs!
+This one is modified according to my needs!

 I may update this readme or may not!